 The Shoppes provides a beautiful mix of retailers and boutiques, national chains as well as local concept stores, and Girl’s Night Out is a fantastic way to highlight stores people may not have known were in the area, such as the boutique Apricot Lane, or the popular lingerie store Soma.
 For businesses, Girl’s Night Out is a fun and unique opportunity to show off their space, their products and get to know their customers.
 For shoppers, it’s a unique experience and chance to connect with the community and businesses they love.
 Most importantly, each ticket sold to Girl’s Night Out makes a direct impact on the lives of those battling breast cancer.

-Now in its 10th year, Girl’s Night Out is a smoothly run operation, with Jennie and many stores and volunteers having participated throughout the years.
-Jennie has dealt with every challenge you can imagine, and rain or shine, the turnout and feedback is always positive.
+Girl’s Night Out is a smoothly run operation, with many stores and volunteers having participated throughout the years.
+The event has dealt with every challenge you can imagine, and rain or shine, the turnout and feedback is always positive.
 “It’s powerful when people come up to you and share how they have been helped by Hope Chest,” Jennie says, adding that “men suffer from breast cancer, too, and are welcome to participate; they also benefit from Hope Chest.”
 If you can’t attend Girl’s Night Out, you can still buy a ticket, which makes a valuable donation to the cause.
 Remember, 100 percent of ticket sales go directly to Hope Chest, so the more tickets sold, the more money is raised and the more breast cancer warriors you can help.